 - Cost of Meals Served – restaurants, caterers, mobile vending

 - Cost of Departmental Operations – hospitality industry specifically hotels and resorts

 If you desire to gain a more thorough understanding than read: Cost of Sales – Various Formats.

-So for the purposes of this article I stick to the more generic title ‘Cost of Sales’.
+For the purposes of this lesson, the more generic title ‘Cost of Sales’ is used.

 The customary value for cost of sales accounts is a debit value.
 If the value were credit based it would increase the overall profitability of the business operation just as sales are credit based (see Lesson 6).
 For those of you new to accounting, cost of sales accounts can have several different subaccounts.
 The most commonly used subaccount is material or purchases.
 When you think of purchases think of buying some retail widget and then reselling this widget for a profit.
 This is why the ‘Purchases Journal’ is the preferred journal for posting cost of sales entries.